Bound (1996 film): Filming

 Bound was filmed over a thirty-eight day period, in Santa Monica, California.
 The Wachowskis' original director of photography resigned, claiming that he could not film with the limited budget available, nor did he know anyone else who would be willing to work so cheaply.
 Subsequently, cinematographer Bill Pope was hired, who knew "a bunch of cheap guys" who would be willing to work within the budget.
 Pope was heavily involved in creating the visual noir style of the film.
 He and the Wachowskis drew inspiration from their love of comics and were particularly influenced by Frank Miller's neo-noir Sin City series.
 Pope's sound counterpart was sound director Dane Davis.
 In the scene where Corky and Violet plan the theft, he chose to give Corky a cat-like quality, by supplying a "swishing" sound each time she walked past the camera.

 The Wachowskis asked Joe Pantoliano to watch John Huston's The Treasure of the Sierra Madre and to focus on Humphrey Bogart's character in order to portray Caesar's paranoia.
 Gershon's role was influenced by James Dean, Marlon Brando and Clint Eastwood.
 Both Gershon and Tilly were nervous about the sex scenes, and prepared for filming by drinking tequila.

 Very little improvisation took place during the filming due to the directors' extensive planning and clear vision for the film.
 Despite their planning, the physical exchanges in the script caused some injuries.
 Barry Kivel was injured, when his head was banged against a toilet, in the scene where Shelly was violently beaten in Caesar's bathroom.
 Gina Gershon was also injured.
-In a scene between Corky and Caesar, near the end of the film, Gershon struck a gun from Joe Pantoliano's hand so violently, that she required stitches.
+In a scene between Corky and Caesar, near the end of the film, Gershon struck a gun from Pantoliano's hand so violently she required stitches.

+Having Corky play a jaw harp was Gina Gershon's idea.
+The Wachowskis wanted to use "The Girl from Ipanema" and Frank Sinatra songs, but their song budget would not cover it.